bregman-arie/infraform/README.md

 Provision infrastructure and deploy apps with one liners

-Default platform: Podman

 ## Usage

-To provision an instance with floating IP on OpenStack cloud using Terraform:
+### Provision OpenStack instance

-    infraform provision --scenario os-1-vm-fip --platform terraform --vars "cloud=myCloud" OR
+    infraform provision --scenario os-1-vm-fip --platform terraform --vars "cloud=myCloud"

+    OR if you already have set environment variables for authentication then simply run:

-    infraform provision --scenario os-1-vm-fip --platform terraform --vars "auth_url='https://.../v3' password=... username=... tenant_name=... domain_name=..."
+    infraform provision --scenario os-1-vm-fip --platform terraform

-To create a container with neutron project from a local path and run unit tests, run:
+### Create a container and run neutron tests in it

     infraform run --project /home/user/neutron --version 15 --tester py27

     To run a container with octavia from git, run:

     ifr run --project https://opendev.org/openstack/octavia.git --tester py27